junit-pioneer/junit-pioneer/.github/issue--bug-report.md

 **Code to Reproduce**

-Please provide an example code (using the code markdown) to demonstrate the bug in praxis.
+Please provide example code (using markdown) to demonstrate the bug in practice.

 **Versions**